 The amount of research required usually increases with the desired degree of personalization.
 The next level of personalization — which draws company achievements, professional milestones, and shared interests into the conversation — involves scouring your leads’ website and social media feeds.

-The highest level of personalization consists of hyper-personalized cold emails.
+The highest level of personalization consists of hyper-personalized cold emails and a solid go-to-market strategy.
 It successfully overcomes the stranger barrier with multiple personalization fields, a demonstrated understanding of prospect pain points and needs, and/or personalized images/videos.
+This will be achievable only for those, who obtain hyper-targeted email leads – you’ll need a good level of understanding of your target group to make it work.

 Prioritizing relevance in personalization